chauxvive/100-days-of-code/log.md

 #
 ### Day 32: Tuesday Juneteeth
 * Ok, yesterday went pretty well!
 I'm working this morning but not long.
 Got a half hour this morning to finish up a few things.
+Now I only have 15, 16, & 17's worth to make up (I'm giving myself those two other two-day breaks.)